 - Use a roofing nail.
 Materials like staples and roofing nails do not work on fiber cement.

 - Take care while nailing.

-- Blind nail technique most preferred.
+- The blind nail technique is most preferred.
 But do not use both blind nailing and face nailing at the same time.

 - Protect the siding while nailing it.
-Taking care not to scratch it out remove the covering.
+Take care not to scratch it out and remove the covering.

 - Painting on the siding

 - As soon as installations are complete, you can choose to paint on the siding.
 Apply the coat of paint when the siding surface is dry.
 Reapply another coat after the previous one gets dried.

 - Important tips

 - Get support, and work with someone else.
 It is not easy to install a siding alone.

 - If you are experiencing any difficulties, always seek expert advice or even contract the work to professionals.